bmc/py-findwords/README.md

 $ pip install build
 $ cd py-findwords
 $ ./build.sh clean build
-$ pip install dist/findwords-1.0.0-py3-none-any.whl
+$ pip install dist/findwords-1.1.1-py3-none-any.whl
 ```

-It'll install a `findwords` command in your current Python environment.
+It'll install a `findwords` command in your current Python environment's
-(That environment really should be a virtual environment.)
+`bin` directory.
+(I recommend that you use a Python virtual environment.)

 ## The dictionary